N. A. Tombazi

 N.A.
-Tombazi (Νικόλαος Τομπάζης, Nikólaos Tompázis 1894–1986) was a Greek photographer who, on a British Geological Expedition in 1925, apparently sighted a Yeti creature at 15,000 feet in the Himalayas of Tibet.
+Tombazi (Νικόλαος Τομπάζης; 1894–1986) was a Greek photographer who on a British Geological Expedition in 1925 apparently sighted a Yeti creature at 15,000 feet in the Himalayas of Tibet.

-Biography
+Early life

 Tombazi was born in 1894 in St Petersburg, Russia, where his father served as Ambassador in the Greek Embassy, although his birth was registered in Hydra, the family home.
 Tombazi was educated in Greece and served his military service in the Balkan Wars.
-He was employed by the Ralli Brothers’ trading company and worked mainly in their Calcutta office.
+He was employed by the Ralli Brothers' trading company and worked mainly in their Calcutta office.
 After working with the firm for over 30 years he returned to Greece in 1946, taking up residence in Athens, and became a professional photographer.